ADHD and Fertility: Is There a Link?

 Thirsty at night

-As a fertility specialist, my job is to classify the severity of each of your diagnoses and focus my treatment upon that until everything is back in balance.
+As a highly trained fertility specialist based in Wolverhampton, my job is to classify the severity of each of your diagnoses and tailor treatments to bring you back into a state of balance.

 I hope this helps!